Tawfiq06/Adaptive-Arena-Fighter/README.md

 The result is audio that is completely decoupled from game loop timing.
 A slow frame has no effect on audio quality.

 All audio assets (sword swing variants, arrow sounds, block clashes, item pickups, background music, ambient storm audio) are stored as raw PCM arrays compiled directly into the binary.
-No file system, no loading.

-The RISC-V CSR instructions used to set this up:
-- `csrw mtvec` sets the exception/interrupt vector
-- `csrs mstatus` enables global interrupts
-- `csrs mie` enables specific interrupt lines (IRQ16 for the frame timer, IRQ17 for audio)

 ---